Clinical Medical Assistant, 1+1 Program Science

 Important information: If you have ever been convicted of a felony or misdemeanor for any reason, State or National credentialing boards, licensing board and agencies which require criminal background checks on potential employees and students may deny you employment or placement in certain settings, even if you have completed all academic requirements.
 If you have been convicted of a felony or misdemeanor, please contact the appropriate Health Science Program Director.

-Please print and submit the required Allied Health Application for Clinical Medical Assistant, A.A.S.
+Please print and submit the required Health Science Application for Clinical Medical Assistant, A.A.S.

 First Year - Fall Semester

 |AHS 108 Disease Process Applications||3|

 |BIO 114 Anatomy & Physiology I||3|

 |CIT 120 Microsoft Word I||3|

 |MAS 150 Intro to Medical Admin.
 Procedures||2|